All Authors A-Z

 Sharon Owens was born in Omagh in 1968.
 She moved to Belfast in 1988, to study illustration at the Art College.
 She married husband Dermot in 1992 and they have one daughter, Alice.
 The Ballroom on Magnolia Street is her second novel.

-Lauren Owen was born in 1985 and grew up in the grounds of an old country house in Yorkshire.
-Her first attempts at writing as a teenager were Harry Potter fan fictions.
-She is a graduate of St Hilda's, Oxford, holds an MA in Victorian Literature, is completing a PhD on Gothic writing and fan culture, and is the recipient of the Curtis Brown Prize for best writer on the UEA creative-writing programme.
+Lauren Owen is twenty-eight years old and grew up in the grounds of a boarding school in Yorkshire.
+Her first attempts at writing as a teenager were Harry Potter fan fiction.
+She is a graduate of St Hilda's, Oxford, holds an MA in Victorian Literature, is completing a PhD on Gothic writing and fan culture, and is the recipient of the UEA creative-writing programme's prestigious Curtis Brown Prize.
 The Quick is her first novel.

 BBC Wales television news anchorman, radio presenter and author Jamie Owen has been a leading figure in Welsh broadcasting for a number of years.
 He is best known for his role as the presenter of Wales Today, the BBC national flagship evening television news programme.
 Born in Pembrokeshire, his career started with the BBC in London.
 He hosts a daily radio programme for BBC Wales, has made several television series and is the author of four books.